What Temp Does Alcohol Distill At

 Alcohol boils at lower temperatures than water, with the boiling point of each type varying depending on its molecular structure.
 Ethyl alcohol, also known as ethanol, has the lowest boiling point among the common types of alcohol.
 It boils at 173.1 degrees Fahrenheit (78.4 degrees Celsius).
 Methanol, also known as wood alcohol, has a slightly higher boiling point at 148.9 degrees Fahrenheit (65.6 degrees Celsius).
 Propanol and butanol both have higher boiling points than methanol, with propanol boiling at 182.6 degrees Fahrenheit (83.7 degrees Celsius) and butanol boiling at 237.5 degrees Fahrenheit (114.4 degrees Celsius).

-See also Where Is Pendleton Whiskey Distilled
+See also What Is Skyy Vodka Distilled From

 Isopropyl alcohol has an even higher boiling point of 251.2 degrees Fahrenheit (123.3 degrees Celsius).
 This is why it’s commonly used in rubbing alcohol mixtures as a way to make them less flammable so they can be safely used on skin without risk of catching fire or burning skin.